Colonial architecture in Jakarta: Post Cultuurstelsel abolition – 1870 to mid 20th century

 The abolition of the Cultuurstelsel in 1870 made way for the rapid development of private enterprises in the Dutch Indies.
 Numerous trading companies and financial institutions established themselves in Java, most of them settled in Batavia.
 Jakarta Old Town's deteriorating structures were replaced with offices, typically along the Kali Besar.
 These private companies owned or managed plantations, oil fields, and mines.
 Railway stations were designed during this period, with characteristic style of this period.

 Architecturally, neoclassicism fell out of favor to be replaced by Neogothic and Dutch Rationalism.
 Apparent architectural style were Nieuwe Kunst (e.g. Bank Tabungan Negara), Art Deco or De Stijl, and Amsterdam School.
 This architecture styles were also the tropical counterpart of the original style, resulting in a style called New Indies Style.

-Two dominant architectural bureaus during this period were AIA Bureau (Frans Ghijsels) and AA Fermont and Cuypers Bureau (Eduard Cuypers).
+Tree dominant architectural bureaus during this period were AIA Bureau (Frans Ghijsels) and between 1909-1927 Hulswit-Fermont-Cuypers with the Amsterdam architect (Eduard Cuypers) and AA Fermont-Cuypers between 1927-1957.

 Colonnades are required during this period to provide protection against monsoon rains and tropical sun, which in turn transformed the appearance of buildings in the city centers.

 Colonial style in Jakarta lingered some years after the Japanese occupation of Indonesia in 1942, and further after the independence of Indonesia in 1945.
+The book "Indische Bouwkunst" lists more than 2,000 projects built between 1900 and 1958 - many of which in Jakarta- as well as over 150 architects who designed them.
+This book has been translated into Bahasa Indonesia and is available as a free download.